Bowden Cricket Club is fully committed to safeguarding and promoting the well being of all its adult and junior members.

 - Young players uncomfortable with changing or showering with adults are under no obligation to do so and are advised to change & shower at home.

-- Parental consent must be given if young players are to share changing facilities with adults.
+- Parental consent must be given if young players are to share changing facilities with adults of the same sex.

 - Consent is given by signing the junior membership form.